This post may contain affiliate links. Please read our disclosure policy.

 How To Make Shrimp Creole

-These step-by-step instructions will guide you through making a small batch of Shrimp Creole.
+These step-by-step instructions will guide you through making Shrimp Creole for one.
 See the recipe card below for exact measurements.

-1. Sauté the Vegetables: Cook the chopped onion, bell pepper, and celery in butter until the onion is soft and translucent.
-This builds the base flavor.
+1. Sauté the Vegetables: Cook onion, bell pepper, and celery in butter until softened.
+Add garlic and cook briefly.

-2. Add Tomatoes and Seasonings: Stir in a can of diced tomatoes, salt, and cayenne pepper.
-Simmer for 10 minutes to let the flavors develop.
+2. Add Tomatoes and Seasonings: Stir in diced tomatoes, salt, and cayenne.
+Simmer for 10 minutes to develop flavor.

-3. Thicken the Sauce: Whisk flour and water in a small bowl to make a slurry.
-Gradually stir it into the pan, cooking for 5 minutes until the sauce thickens.
+3. Thicken the Sauce: Stir in a flour and water slurry.
+Simmer about 5 minutes or until slightly thickened.
 Add Worcestershire and hot sauce.

-4. Cook the Shrimp: Add shrimp and simmer for 5–6 minutes, until pink and tender.
-Serve hot.
+4. Cook the Shrimp: Add shrimp and cook until pink and opaque, about 5 minutes.
+Serve over rice.

 Four photos showing how to make shrimp creole with tomatoes in a pan.